Do you have items that take forever to sell and you want to get rid of them? Your niche is too competitive and others keep stealing your Buy Box?

 #3 Search through your manufacturer’s catalog

-One other way to find products to bundle is to get in touch with the manufacturer of your main item and request a list of all the products he manufactures.
+Another way to find products to bundle is to get in touch with the manufacturer of your main item and request a list of all the products he manufactures.
 You can search through his catalog and find items that match your product.
-The benefit of this method is that you’ll be buying all the stuff from the same place, keeping things as easy as possible.
+The benefit of this method is that you’ll be buying all the stuff from the same place.
+This keeps things as easy as possible.

 #4 Think like a customer